There is no way to remove a Directive based on a Technique that no longer exists

 I tried to update my Techniques, but in the process also removed a Technique that was here before (a custom one).

 Problem is, the deployement does not work anymore, and I can not remove the Directive that breaks it as there is no more a Delete button :)

 Please see the attached screenshot.

-Updated by Matthieu CERDA over 8 years ago
+Updated by Matthieu CERDA about 9 years ago

 For me, the error under "About this Directive" is relevant and needs to stay.
 However, the message at the botton is meaningless for an end user, duplicates what is "nicely" said in the upper one and should maybe be replaced by a "migrate to another version or delete" choice :)

 I did not verify if the same problem happens if there is another version available for this Technique, the behavior might not be the same ?

 Updated by François ARMAND about 9 years ago

 - Priority changed from 2 to 4

 I'm not sure where the error message should go, but clearly, we have to provide the user with a way to get out of that situation (without relying on any LDAP/cmd line wizardry).